cooksuava-spec/-NeuraForge-The-self-Designing-AI-Ecosystem-tem-/README.md

-We -NeuraForge-The-self-Designing-AI-Ecem-
+We -NeuraForge-The-self-Designing-AI-Ecosystem

-A self-improving AI system that designs ,trains,and evolves its own neural network based on environmental feedback -all in real time.
+A 🚀self-improving AI system that designs ,trains,and evolves its own neural network based on environmental feedback -all in real time.
 Instead of a static AI model, Neuraforge acts like a digital organism •It analyzes data you feed it.
 •Designs a new neural architecture optimized for that data.